 * Isaac Barker had been discharged from the Army, due to sickness, on 12th October 1918, and received a Silver War Badge.
 He died at Pannal Ash, near Harrogate, on 10th November 1918 from influenza and pneumonia.
 It has not been possible to discover the precise reason for his discharge from the Army, but if it were either, or both, of those illnesses that killed him, he would be entitled to War Graves Status.
 He is buried in Barwick's All Saints' Churchyard.

 **William Woodhead was a repatriated former Prisoner of War.
 He had been wounded in the right underarm and left leg at the time of his capture on 12th September 1916.
-He died after discharge in March 1921, and lies buried in Barwick in Elmet, All Saints' Churchyard.
+He died after discharge on 10th March 1921 after a roof -fall in Isabella Colliery in Garforth.
+He lies buried in Barwick in Elmet, All Saints' Churchyard.

 607 Lance Corporal William Frederick Moody, 4th Machine Gun Battalion, late B Company, 16th Infantry Battalion, Australian Imperial Force, married a Barwick girl during the war and took her and her family back to Australia after the war.
 Their story is available here.